 1. Type of Federal Action: a. contract b. grant c. cooperative agreement d. loan e. loan guarantee f. loan insurance 2.
-Status of Federa □ a. bid/offer/ b. initial aw c. post-awa applicard cation □ a. b.
-For Ma Year initial filing 4. pawardee 5.
-If Reporting Entity in No. 4 Enter Name and Address of Congressional District If kn of Prime: 6.
+Status of Federa a. bid/offer/ b. initial aw c. post-awa /application 4.
+Name and Address of Reporting Prime Sub Tier Congressional District If known pawardee , if known: If Reporting Entity in No. 4 is Subawardee, Enter Name and Address of Prime: Congressional District If known: 6.
 Federal Department Agency 7.
-Federal Program Name/De 8.
-Federal Action Number, if known n: 9.
+Federal Program Name/Description: CDFA Number, if applicable: 8.
+Federal Action Number, if know n: 9.
 Award Amount, if known: 10.a.
 Name and Address of Lobbying (If individual, last name, first name b.
-Individuals Performing Ser (including address if differen last name, first name, MI): 11.
-Information requested through authorized by title 31 U.S.C.: disclosure of lobbying activit representation of fact upon with placed by the tier above when the made or entered into.
+Individuals Performing Services (including address if different from 10a last name, first name, MI): 11.
+Information requested throu authorized by title 31 U.S.C. disclosure of lobbying activit representation of fact upon v placed by the tier above when t made or entered into.
 This dispursuant to 31 U.S.C.
 1352.
-This reported to the Congress semi-available for public inspection.
-At the file the required disclosures and more than \$100,000 for each section 1352.
-This ies is a material which reliance was his transaction was iclosure is required s information will be annually and will be any person that fails hall be subject to a Prir Title nature: nt Name: e: ephone No.: Date: Fede ral Use Only Authorized for Local Reproduction Standard Form-LLL (Rev. 7-97)
+Thi reported to the Congress semi-available for public inspection.
+A to file the required disclosure s not more than \$100,000 for each section 1352.
+This ries is a material which reliance was this transaction was aclosure is required so information will be annually and will be annually and tails hall be subject to a Signature: Print Name: Title: Telephone No.: Date: Fede ral Use Only Authorized for Local Reproductio Standard Form-LLL (Rev. 7-97)